 But it’s also worth looking under the hood of those acrimonious feelings.
 Sometimes, even when the person is a d-bag in a hundred different ways, in a least one way, you envy them.
 They’ve got something you want.
 They took an idea you kept in your head, and acted on it first.
 They’re doing something better than you are.
 It’s this envy that, if it hasn’t caused your dislike for them, has significantly deepened it.

-This jealously disguise particularly crops up when it comes to business competitors.
+This envy disguise particularly crops up when it comes to business competitors.

 Maybe there’s some guy who’s operating in the same space as you.
 Maybe there’s some area where he’s beating you.
 Rather than acknowledging that fact, though, you just focus on all the things you don’t like about your rival, all the ways your contempt for him is justified.
 Any anxiety you might be feeling over his maneuvers in the market are subsumed when you say, “I hate that guy.”